GEO3147 : Past and Present Climates

 Aims

-Palaeoclimatology is the study of climate prior to the widespread availability of records of temperature, precipitation and other instrumental data.
-It has been key in showing us how Earth's climate system can shift dramatically between different climate states.
+Using the past to understand modern climate and to predict how we can expect it to change in coming years, has been key to showing us how Earth's climate system can shift dramatically between different climate states.
 Understanding the drivers and mechanisms of these switches in climate state over different timescales is critical to anticipating potential human-driven climate change.

 The aim of this module is to introduce students to Earth’s extraordinarily broad range of climate variability, and to provide them with an understanding of the mechanisms of climate change.
-In addition, the module also discusses how we can reconstruct past climate using a range of proxy indicators, the chronological constraints on palaeoclimate records, and how these are integrated to understand climate change and climate sensitivity.
+In addition, the module also discusses how we can assess modern climate change and reconstruct past climate using a range of tools and how these can be used to understand climate change and climate sensitivity.

 Outline Of Syllabus

-The module will be delivered along the following themes:
+The module will be centred around a variety of themes:

 Learning Outcomes